jerome-rutinowski/GAN_data_for_Re-ID/README.md

-# GAN_data_for_Re-ID
-On the Applicability of Synthetic Data for Re-Identification
+# On the Applicability of Synthetic Data for Re-Identification in Warehousing Logistics

+This repository complements our publication "On the Applicability of Synthetic Data for Re-Identification in Warehousing Logistics".

+This work is part of the project "Silicon Economy Logistics Ecosystem" which is funded by the German Federal Ministry of Transport and Digital Infrastructure.

 ## Example results